-Got plans for Friday, September 4, 2020?
-Santa Fe, New Mexico does!
-The 96th Official Burning of Zozobra takes place as a no-crowd event so you can watch from the comfort of your own home thanks to KOAT Channel 7, where the historic event will be broadcast live for free and streamed on the web at https://www.koat.com/
+Did you kick off Labor Day weekend on Friday, September 4, 2020, with something extra-special?
+Santa Fe, New Mexico did!
+The 96th Official Burning of Zozobra took place as a no-crowd event and the historic event was broadcast live for free and streamed on the web at https://www.koat.com/

 The Santa Fe Kiwanis want to make it easy for you to enjoy a tasty night at home with your loved ones, and that's why we asked some of our favorite restaurants to share the secrets of their favorite recipes so you can celebrate Zozobra Night with a restaurant-quality meal!